guidefari/here_hugo/content/resource/dx.md

 > DX is multi-faceted.
 You're gonna have to measure a whole lot of quantitative, and qualitative metrics to get a full understanding of your dx
 > - [Jo Franchetti](https://www.youtube.com/watch?v=YkOGZCYWT6w)
+- That said, we'll be looking at both the technical, and cultural side of DX.

 ## Context
 This series of notes will likely focus on internal DX, as that's what I have most experience in.